Last Updated on March 14, 2025

 An Astounding Place

 Capital of the 12-island Dodecanese chain, Rhodes has a convoluted past.
-An important trading center in 400BC, it later came under the rule of Rome.
-Later it became part of the Byzantine Empire.
-Then in the early 14th century it was conquered by the Knights of Saint John of Jerusalem.
-The Knights turned it into a thriving medieval city.
+An important trading center in 400 BC, it came under the rule of Rome and part of the Byzantine Empire.
+Then, in the early 14th century, the Knights of Saint John of Jerusalem conquered it.
+They turned it into a thriving medieval city.

 A Surprisingly Unspoiled City with Lots to See

-I stayed in Rhodes for three nights at the Rodos Park Suite & Spa Hotel, a very comfortable hotel.
-On the edge of Old Town it is near D’Amboise Gate, the most impressive of all Old-Town’s gates.
+I stayed in Rhodes for three nights at the Rodos Park Suite & Spa Hotela very comfortable hotel on the edge of Old Town.
+It is near D’Amboise Gate, the most impressive of all Old Town’s gates.

-From my hotel I had an excellent view of the incredible fortress built by the knights.
-They included a defensive network of two adjacent moats and two huge walls.
-When I crossed the bridge over the moats I couldn’t help but marvel at how well preserved everything was, including the old city doors at the gate, huge wooden barricades covered with metal plate.
+From my hotel, I had an excellent view of the incredible fortress built by the knights.
+It included a defensive network of two adjacent moats and two massive walls.
+When I crossed the bridge over the moats, I couldn’t help but marvel at how well-preserved everything was.
+This included the old city doors at the gate and huge wooden barricades covered with metal plates.

 There’s A Lot To Do in Rhodes

-Rhodes’ warren of streets and narrow alleys, all lined with medieval buildings, minarets, old houses, tranquil little squares and fountains, transport you back to other eras.
+Rhodes’ warren of streets and narrow alleys, all lined with medieval buildings, minarets, old houses, tranquil little squares, and fountains, transport you back to other eras.
 Rarely do you find 24 centuries of history condensed in such a relatively small area.

 The Palace of the Grand Master, the focus of the old city for many, is near D’Amboise Gate.
-Originally a 7th century AD fortress, it was converted in the early 14th century into the residence of the Grand Master of the Order of Saint John by the Knights.
-Today it’s a museum of Hellenistic and Roman antiquities.
+Originally a 7th-century AD fortress, it was converted in the early 14th century into the residence of the Grand Master of the Order of Saint John by the Knights.
+Today, it’s a museum of Hellenistic and Roman antiquities.

 In a Rental Car, Discovering Anthony Quinn Beach